Sleepwalking disorder

 Symptoms

-The DSM-IV-TRspecifies six diagnostic criteria for sleepwalking disorder:
+The DSM-IV-TR specifies six diagnostic criteria for sleepwalking disorder:

 • Repeated episodes of rising from bed during sleep: These episodes may include sitting up in bed, looking around, and walking, and usually occur during the first third of the night.